 I decided to remove the bottom rail of the front bumper.
 It was bent anyway, and that made it a lot easier to attach to the hitch tab on the front.
 That raised the front of the frame a bit.
 Then, when I put the original 19" wheels on it that raised the front of the tractor at least a couple of inches.
 After that I noticed I no longer had the generous ground clearance at the back, BUMMER!

 You won't find anything in the plans for the 2" pipe frame and control valve mounts.
 This kind of stuff was fabricated out of whatever I had on-hand and built to suit my personal preferance for operator comfort.
-This is non-load bearing and you can literally build yours any way you want.
-I almost made the tank from scratch but found a pre-fab 10-gal tank at Northern that worked perfectly.
+You can literally build yours any way you want.
+I almost made the tank from scratch but found a pre-fab 10-gal tank at Northern that would work well.

 Converting the original 8N seat to swivel was simple enough, drilling the spring steel bracket for the pivot bolt was difficult.
 Now the same seat works facing forward or backward.